Overexploitation of resources

 Zao Make-up

-[Automatic translation follows] Zao Make Up: The first rechargeable makeup brand, organic certified by Ecocert, 100% natural and vegan The Cosm'etika France company holds the Zao make-up brand.
-Zao make-up is the first rechargeable makeup brand, 100% natural and organic certified by Ecocert*.
+[Automatic translation follows] Zao Make Up: The first refillable makeup brand, certified organic by Ecocert, 100% natural and vegan The company Cosm'Etika France owns the Zao Make-Up brand.
+Zao Make-Up is the first refillable makeup brand, 100% natural and certified organic by Ecocert*.
 Zao Make-Up is above all the meeting … [see more]

 - (Previous page)